Optimal design of compliant displacement magnification mechanisms using stress-constrained topology optimization based on effective energy: Numerical examples

 As in the displacement inverter problem, for the same value of $\mu$, the values of $U_o$ and $U_i$ are smaller when $\alpha > \beta$ than when $\alpha = \beta$, and increase when $\beta > \alpha$.
 The above results indicate that the effects of parameters $\alpha$ and $\beta$ are as assumed in the formulation for the displacement magnification mechanism problem.

-As illustrated in Figure \ref{fig:mises_magni_mu}, in conditions (e), (j), (n), and (r), the von Mises stress is concentrated in some parts of the structure.
+As illustrated in Figure \ref{fig:mises_magni_mu} and \ref{fig:magni_conce}, in conditions (d), (g), (j), and (m), the von Mises stress is concentrated in some parts of the structure.
 For the same values of $\alpha$ and $\beta$, the hinge-like structure becomes thicker as $\mu$ increases.
 In particular, when $\mu = 0.5$, the number of hinge-like structures is reduced, and the stiffness against the input load is increased by concentrating the material close to the input port.
-Thus, as illustrated in Table \ref{tab:magni_disp}, as $\mu$ increases, the displacement at the input and output ports decreases.
-However, the displacement and magnification ratio increase without the stress constraint.
+In addition, as illustrated in Table \ref{tab:magni_disp} and Figure \ref{fig:def_magni_mu}, both values of $U_o$ and $U_i$ are smaller in condition (f) than in condition (d).
+The value of $\mu$ in condition (f) is larger than in condition (d).
+Other parameters are the same between condition (f) and (d).
+This indicates that the displacement at the input and output ports decreases as $\mu$ increases.
+However, the magnification ratio increases without the stress constraint.

 For the displacement magnification problem, $\beta$ should be set to 1.0, and $\alpha$ should be set to a smaller value to obtain a high magnification ratio.
 However, $\mu$ should be set to greater than 0.1 to avoid hinging.
-If it is necessary to increase the stiffness, $\alpha$ should be set to 1.0, and $\mu$ should be set to 0.3 or less to increase the displacement.
-It should be noted that the proper range of $\mu$ has upper and lower limits.
-These limits shift to higher values as the value of $\beta$ increases.
+If it is necessary to increase the stiffness, $\alpha$ should be set to 1.0.

+Next, we discuss on initial structure dependence on optimal configurations.
+Figure \ref{fig:magni_init_a1b0} and \ref{fig:magni_init_a1b1} present optimal configurations obtained from several different initial structures.
+Figure \ref{fig:magni_init_a1b0} presents configurations obtained in condition (a), (b), and (c), whereas Figure \ref{fig:magni_init_a1b1} presents configurations in condition (g), (h), and (i).
+In the displacement magnification problem, the initial structure dependence of optimal configuration is greater than in the displacement inverter problem.
+The tendency about $\alpha$, $\beta$, and $\mu$ is the same regardless of the initial structure.

+Lastly, we discuss effect of parameter $\tau$.
+Figure \ref{fig:magni_tau} illustrates optimal configuration of displacement magnification mechanisms in various setting of parameter $\tau$.
+We set $\tau$ to $1.0\times 10^{-4}$, $5.0\times10^{-5}$(same as in Figure \ref{fig:shape_magni_mu}), and $3.0\times10^{-5}$.
+As illustrated in Figure \ref{fig:magni_tau}, the optimal configurations become complex structure as the value of $\tau$ decreases when $\mu$ is 0.3.
+Whereas, the dependence of the optimal configuration on the value of $\tau$ is quite small when $\mu$ is 0.1 or less.

 In conclusion, the proposed method can be used to design displacement magnification mechanisms without hinges.
-In \ref{proto}, we present a prototype of the displacement magnification mechanisms illustrated in Figures \ref{fig:magni_mu=0} and \ref{fig:magni_mu=0.3} created using a 3D printer.
+In \ref{proto}, we present a prototype of the displacement magnification mechanisms illustrated in Figure \ref{fig:magni_tau} (d)-3 and (f)-3 created using a 3D printer.